Contra Costa College: Middle College High School

 The college campus is also home to Middle College High School, whose students take college classes in addition to regular high school courses.
 The high school is part of the West Contra Costa Unified School District.
 The current principal is Finy Prak.

 Restaurants

 The campus has three places that serve food.
 Pronto is an inexpensive restaurant that serves food prepared by culinary students.
-Aquaterra Grill is a high-end, sit-in restaurant.
-Brix is a moderately priced cafe that serves lunch-time classics.
+Aqua Terra Grill is a high-end, sit-in restaurant with a rotating menu, also run by the culinary students.
+The on campus cafeteria offers a simple fast-food experience featuring a variety of foods including breakfast, burgers, and pizza.
+The campus also has food and snacks available for purchase at the bookstore.
+Middle College High School students receive high school lunches from WCCUSD.

 Student newspaper

 The Advocate is a student newspaper published at Contra Costa College.
 The paper is published weekly during the school year and has a circulation of approximately 2,500.
 An online edition, "cccadvocate," is also published.

 The Advocate has won 14 Associated Collegiate Press National Pacemaker Awards since 1990.
 The newspaper was inducted into the ACP Hall of Fame in 1996, and has been cited by ACP officials as being one of the best examples of small-college journalism.